Overview

 Team Makeup

-Websites may have up to 2 editors.
-The Content Manager may hold an additional Approving Editor role if desired.
+Teams may have up to two dedicated editors.
+The Content Manager may hold a third Approving Editor role if desired.

-Websites must have one Approving Editor before any Contributing Editors may be assigned.
+One Approving Editor must be assigned before any Contributing Editors may be assigned.

 Smaller teams, or those otherwise unable to edit their own website content, are welcome to request updates as needed through Service Requests instead of having editors.
 Please note, requests generally take longer to complete than editing content on your own and project timelines will vary depending on current workload and resources.